-For this recipe you’ll need: cauliflower, pumpkin puree, butter, heavy cream, xylitol, salt, pepper, cinnamon, cloves, ground ginger, nutmeg, pecans
+For this you’ll need: , puree, , heavy cream, xylitol, salt, pepper, , cloves, ground ginger, nutmeg, and pecans.

 If you are in a hurry click here to go straight to the low carb sweet potato mash recipe.

 Low carb sweet potato recipe?
 Yep.
 You can do this.
-These “sweet potatoes” only have 5.3 net carbs per serving.
-Compare that to 17 net carbs in the real thing.
+These sweet potato casserole of mashed sweet potato have only have 5.3 net carbs per serving.
+Compare that to 17 net carbs in a simple roasted sweet potato or baked sweet potato.
+Yes, 17 !
+That’s why I decided to make a keto version of this sweet potato casserole.
 All the flavor and a fraction of the carbs?

 Actually you could probably get the carbs lower if you need to.
 Just leave off the pecan topping.

-In case you haven’t looked at a calendar lately the holidays are fast approaching and with them all of those high carb foods we love.
-Well this year things can be different because this year you can stick to your low carb lifestyle without feeling like you have missed out on the good stuff.
+In case you haven’t looked at a calendar lately, the holidays are fast approaching.
+Don’t you just love all of those high carb foods we enjoy during Thanksgiving, Christmas, and New Years celebrations?
+Well this year things can be different because this year you can stick to your low carb lifestyle without feeling like you have missed out on the good stuff like sweet potato pie.

 This simple dish is a good, Atkins-friendly substitute for sweet potatoes.

-One of the tricks to the flavor in this dish is caramelizing the xylitol.
-This works just like sugar ??you’ll add two tablespoons of xylitol to a small pan and heat it, stirring once in awhile until the xylitol melts and turns golden.
+One of the secrets to the flavor in this recipe is caramelizing the xylitol sweetener.
+It gives it an almost maple syrup and brown sugar taste.
+This works just like sugar you’ll add two tablespoons of xylitol to a small pan and heat it.
+Just remember to stir the mixture once in awhile until the xylitol melts and turns golden.
 Do not let it burn!
 Watch it really carefully.

-Adjust the sweetness and spices to your own taste and, as always, use whole nutmeg and grate it yourself.
+Adjust the sweetness and spices in this recipe to your own taste.
+As always, use whole nutmeg and grate it yourself.
 The flavor is amazing.
-This side dish is quick and easy?? you can have it in your mouth in less than 20 minutes.
+This side dish is quick and easy.
+You can have it go from pan to the dining table in less than 20 minutes.
 Yes, it has cauliflower but you won’t be tasting it.
 You need it for the bulk and texture.
 The pumpkin gives natural sweetness and color.